soundanalogous/Breakout/README.md

 1. Launch Arduino 1.0 and navigate to File -> Examples -> Firmata -> StandardFirmata
 2. Compile StandardFirmata for your board and upload.
-3. Wire some hardware components to your board (see schematics included with the examples).
+3. Wire up a button and led to you I/O board as illustrated in Breakout/examples/getting_started/hello_world_schematic.pdf

 The next step is to run the Breakout Server application:

 1. Make sure your board is attached and the StandardFirmata sketch is uploaded.
 2. You'll find Breakout Server (Breakout Server.app for OS X, Breakout Server.exe for Windows, BreakoutServer.jar for Linux) in Breakout/server/.
 Simply double-click to launch the application.
-Note: 64-bit linux users need to launch BreakoutServer.jar as a 32-bit application using the -d32 argument.
+Note: 64-bit linux users may need to launch BreakoutServer.jar as a 32-bit application using the -d32 argument.
 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
-If you wish to use a different network port than 8887 you may change also change it (and use the new port in steps 5 and 6 below).
+4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
-4. Click the Connect button.
+5. Click the Connect button.
 You should see the message "Server running on: <your server name>: 8887/".
-5. Open the example file: hello_world.html (http://localhost:8887/examples/getting_started/hello_world.html) in Chrome (v14 or greater), Firefox (v7 or greater), or Safari (v5 or greater).
+6. Open the example file: hello_world.html (http://localhost:8887/examples/getting_started/hello_world.html) in Chrome (v14 or greater), Firefox (v7 or greater), or Safari (v5 or greater).
+If you changed the network port in step 4, update it on line 36 of the hello_world.html example.

-For more information on using Breakout Server, including enabling multiple client connections and changing the webserver root directory, or using Breakout Server as a general purpose serial to websocket bridge, see [Using Breakout Server](https://github.com/soundanalogous/Breakout/wiki/Using-Breakout-Server).
+For more information on using Breakout Server, including enabling multiple client connections and changing the webserver root directory see [Using Breakout Server](https://github.com/soundanalogous/Breakout/wiki/Using-Breakout-Server).

 As an alternative to the Breakout Server application, a node.js-based server is also included.
 See the [Using the node.js server](https://github.com/soundanalogous/Breakout/wiki/Using-the-node.js-server) for details.